Wh1t3Rh1n0/kali-unattended/README.md

         url=http://[your-server]/preseed.cfg local=en_US hostname=kali domain=locale.lan

 4. Press Enter.
-Once the install starts, you'll have to select your language, but after that *almost* everything else will be automatic.
-At the moment
+Once the install starts, you'll have to select your language, but after that everything else will be automatic.

 Notes